eugene-belkovich/hockeystack-assessment/DEBRIEF.md

 + moved refreshAccessToken into hubspot.service.js
 - moved mapping logic to a separate functions and rewrite them in more readable way
 - stop pass domain object to all functions, use it as a service
+- add null and undefined checks for all objects across the app

 BUGS:
 + QUEUE_CONCURRENCY = 100000000 is too high, possibly causing memory issues, between start with something reasonable 10-50-100